Plan the conversation carefully.

 Try this before the conversation

-1. Write one sentence that names personal-time boundaries without diagnosing anyone.
+- Write one sentence that names healthy texting boundaries in relationships without diagnosing anyone.

 Words you can adapt

-I can talk about personal-time boundaries, but I am not available for it in this way.
+I can talk about healthy texting boundaries in relationships, but I am not available for it in this way.

 What would help is one clear change: this part needs to stop or happen differently.